arielf/weight-loss/README.md

 Moreover: we tend to binge and snack while not particularly hungry, but we never do it during sleep.

-And our sleeping time is our fasting time.
+Our sleeping time is our longest fasting time.

-But it is not enough to fast.
-We also need to channel our body chemistry to break-up excess stored-fat while we fast.

 ## Further progress